8 Top English-Speaking Hospitals in Tokyo in 2023

 Address | Reception: 03-3443-9191

 Sanno Hospital has English-speaking doctors and Japanese-English interpreters on staff.
 It's less than a 5-minute walk from Aoyama-itchome Station and Nogizaka Station.
-The hospital has a wide array of patient-oriented medical services, including dentistry, ophthalmology, and a respected Obstetrics & Gynecology department.
+The hospital has a wide array of patient-oriented medical services, including dentistry, ophthalmology, breast surgery, psychosomatic medicine, and a respected obstetrics & gynecology department.

 Outpatient walk-ins are accepted for specific departments.
 You can check which departments accept walk-ins on their Outpatient page.
 Reception hours are from 8:30 - 11:30 AM and 1:00 - 4:30 PM on Mondays to Saturdays.